404notDeeksha/reactjs-interview-questions/README.md

 3. ### What are features of React?

-   1. High Performance: React uses Virtual Dom which ensures only part of webpage where data changes gets updated instead of entire page, leading to faster & smoother app. <br/> 2.
-One way Data Binding: Data flow in React is unidirectional, it flows from Parent to Child.
-This makes app predictable & easy to debug. <br/> 3.
-JSX (js XML): React used js syntax extension which makes code HTML like, thus writing HTML in js, making code more UI friendly & readable. <br/> 4.
-Component Based Architecture: React uses reusable, independent components for rendering UI & logic, making code resuable & modular. <br/> 5.
-Server Side Rendering Support: react supports server-side rendering components thus improving performance & SEO optimisation for the web apps. <br/> 6.
-Dedicated Developer Tools: Chrome has specialised Developer Tools which help in simplifying debugging & performance monitoring.
+   1. **High Performance**: React uses Virtual Dom which ensures only part of webpage where data changes gets updated instead of entire page, leading to faster & smoother app. <br/> 2. **One way Data Binding**: Data flow in React is unidirectional, it flows from Parent to Child.
+This makes app predictable & easy to debug. <br/> 3. **JSX (js XML)**: React used js syntax extension which makes code HTML like, thus writing HTML in js, making code more UI friendly & readable. <br/> 4. **Component Based Architecture**: React uses reusable, independent components for rendering UI & logic, making code resuable & modular. <br/> 5. **Server Side Rendering Support**: react supports server-side rendering components thus improving performance & SEO optimisation for the web apps. <br/> 6. **Dedicated Developer Tools**: Chrome has specialised Developer Tools which help in simplifying debugging & performance monitoring.

+4. ### What is DOM (Document Object Model)?
+    DOM is a *browser* feature.
+It is a *tree like* representation of a web page.
+It *allows js* to dynamically access elements, thus allowing dynamic creation & updation of webpage contents & its structure.

-4. ### What is Virtual DOM?
+5. ### What is Virtual DOM?